 Times tables are practised daily in school and are tested on a Friday.
 The children receive a special certificate when they pass each level.

-Any practice at home will really help to develop these maths skills.
+Any practice at home will really help to develop these maths skills and speed.
 There are many websites and apps to support learning in this area.
 Each child has their own login details for Times Table Rockstar, which is an interactive game that helps children with their times table recall.
 Login details are written inside the cover of their home learning book.

 Please pop in to see me if you need any support with homework as it is an important part of your child's learning.

 In Key Stage 2 all pupils have access to Accelerated Reader.
-When a child has read their book (often more than once to develop their understanding) and it has been recorded in their home learning book, they are able to have a go at an Accelerated Reader quiz.
+When a child has read their book (ideally more than once to develop their understanding) and it has been recorded in their home learning book, they are able to have a go at an Accelerated Reader quiz.
 They access this on an iPad in school time and have to answer a selection of multiple choice questions.
 The percentage that they get correct shows their understanding and contributes to the average class percentage.

 Each child is set a termly points target on Accelerated Reader and they earn points each time they pass a quiz at school.